 Bridge Program participants will gain and develop leadership skills throughout their experience in the Bridge Program.
-Programs designed specifically for each of their four years will ensure that student-athletes leave high school with a strong sense of self and leadership potential as they continue on to the next level of their education.
+Programs designed specifically for each of their four years will ensure that students leave high school with a strong sense of self and leadership potential as they continue on to the next level of their education.

 Positive Impact New York and the Bridge Program as a whole are dedicated to providing exceptional services for all participants.
-Through a variety of programs and opportunities, Bridge Program student-athletes gain the skills and confidence needed to excel in the classroom and beyond.
-We are dedicated to the development of our student-athletes as whole persons, with the ultimate goal of graduating high school and matriculating to college.
+Through a variety of programs and opportunities, Bridge Program students gain the skills and confidence needed to excel in the classroom and beyond.
+We are dedicated to the development of our students as whole persons, with the ultimate goal of graduating high school and matriculating to college.

 The Bridge Program does not end after high school graduation.
-Positive Impact New York along with the Bridge Program works to ensure that our student-athletes have an open line of communication as they go though their journey and are prepared for college graduation.
+Positive Impact New York along with the Bridge Program works to ensure that our students have an open line of communication as they go though their journey and are prepared for college graduation.
 This includes major exploration, skill-building, networking, interviewing, experiential learning as well as any advice needed dealing with the athletic experience.

 THROUGH THE YEARS